 What We Did:

 A busy day exploring the many wonders of the Margaret River region, we started with a drive to Hamelin Beach, where we’d heard stingrays will swim right at the shore, and you can feed them by hand.
 We were not disappointed!
 Huge smooth rays and perky eagle rays gather for scraps from fishermen and local tourists too.
 Raquel tried to give a bait fish to a stingray, but a seagull swooped and got it first.
 It was a totally unique wildlife experience, of course Gali wouldn’t go anywhere near the rays, although he’s getting better with standing on sand.
 After playing on the beach, we next went to the region’s most beautiful show cave, Jewel Cave.
 With over 200 steps Mom made a wise decision to take an overtired Gali for a drive and a nap.
-Raquel joined Dad and Cat and went deep into the cave, checking out the incredible stalagmites and stalactites and straws and formations.
+Raquel joined Dad and went deep into the cave, checking out the incredible stalagmites and stalactites and straws and formations.
 Raquel got a bit spooked after a while, but braved on til the end of the one-hour tour.
 Her favourite part was the rock formations that looked like coral.
 After lunch, we visited Western Australia’s tallest lighthouse, Cape Leeuwin, staying on the path because of the snake warnings.
 We could see the Southern Ocean meet the Indian Ocean.
 Raquel wanted to go in but the door was locked.
 Gali had a good run, before we drove back to Margaret River.
 All in all, a pretty jam-packed Australia Day!

 What We Ate: